An Action Plan for Solving Our Climate Crisis Now

 Fertilizers ↓ 0.5 Gt

-Stop the overuse of nitrogen-based fertilizers and develop greener alternatives to cut emissions in half by 2050.
+Stop overuse of nitrogen-based fertilizers and develop cleaner alternatives to cut emissions in half by 2050.

 3.3